 For each widget that you add, you’ll need to tell Metabase which column the filter should update for each card.

-Here we’ve wired up a Text filter to the “Event types” card, telling Metabase that the column to filter on should be the Analytics.Event.Button.Label field:
+Here we’ve wired up a text filter to the “Event types” card, telling Metabase that the column to filter on should be the Analytics.Event.Button.Label

 Auto-connecting filters to cards

-To undo this auto-connecting of cards, click on the toast that pops up when Metabase auto-connects the cards, or manually disconnect the cards by clicking on the “X” next to the connected field.
+To undo this auto-connecting of cards, click the notification that pops up when Metabase auto-connects the cards, or manually disconnect the cards by clicking the “X” next to the connected field.

 Wiring up dashboard filters to text cards